MtOnig/MGEC45-Group-Project/README.md

 - Defensive Contribution Model (xGA/90 with defensive actions + team fixed effects)
 - Offensive Contribution Model (xG/90 with key passes, progressive actions + fixed effects)
 - Overall Impact Model (+/- per 90 as a measure of team performance contribution)
-- Market Value Regression (predicting player valuation using performance + fixed effects)
+- Market Value Regression (predicting player valuation using performance contribution + fixed effects)

 We complemented these models with a multi-metric scoring system, percentile rankings, and similarity analysis to benchmark Caicedo against other elite midfielders.